Katia-Emilia/virtual-try-on/README.md

    - [Set Up 3D Glasses Model with Three.js]
    - [Positioning and Manual Rotation of Spectacles]
    - [Render Virtual Try-On]

+## Prerequisites

+Browser that supports WebGL 1.0

+## Instructions

+Open index.html in your preferred web browser.
+You can do this by:
+Double-clicking the index.html file, which should open it in your default web browser.
+Or, right-clicking the index.html file and selecting "Open with" to choose a specific browser.
+Alternatively, you can use a local development server to view the site.

 ## Conclusion